iamdevonbutler/mongorules/README.md

 - Array of values/objects: evaluates the number of items in array.
 - Array of arrays of values/objects: evaluates the number of inner arrays.

-If the minLength/maxLength value is an `array`:
+Example: if the minLength/maxLength value is an `array`:

 ```
 {